Civil Disturbance and Demonstrations

 - Engage campus recovery procedures as outlined by the Department of Facilities.

-- The Dean of Campus Life or Coordinator of Campus Operations and Student Services (CI) meet with demonstrators in an effort to resolve issues leading to the demonstrations.
+- The Dean of Students or Coordinator of Campus Operations and Student Services (CI) meet with demonstrators in an effort to resolve issues leading to the demonstrations.

 - Follow up to ensure that appropriate campus and off-campus disciplinary action occurs.